 Individuals wishing to present a paper at the conference are invited to submit a 3-page extended abstract to the secretariat of the conference no later than September 30, 2018.
-The extended abstract should state clearly in English, the purpose, results and conclusions of the work to be described in the full paper.
+The extended abstract should state clearly in English, the purpose, results, and conclusions of the work to be described in the full paper.

-The selection of papers will be undertaken by the organising committee based on the extended abstract and authors will be notified regarding the acceptance of their abstract for presentation at the conference by November 30, 2018.
+The selection of papers will be undertaken by the organizing committee based on the extended abstract and authors will be notified regarding the acceptance of their abstract for presentation at the conference by November 30, 2018.
 The full paper should be written in English, no longer than 15 pages and should be submitted to the secretariat by January 31, 2019.

 Acceptance of papers for publication in the conference proceedings will depend on the final full-length paper as well as payment of the conference registration fee.

 For more information on the call for papers, click here.